juneysec/jpdec/README.md

 - UTF-16(Little Endian containing ASCII char)
 - UTF-16(Big Endian containing ASCII char)

-Other encodings are not accurate, just pick the one that is more likely.
+Other encodings are not exact, and the one that is more likely to be chosen.

 ## Samples

-Decode:
+### Decode:

 ```go
 byteArray := []byte{0x82, 0xB1, 0x82, 0xF1, 0x82, 0xC9, 0x82, 0xBF, 0x82, 0xCD}